 No special equipment required

-Compelling bokeh doesn’t require special or expensive equipment—chances are you have everything you need in your bag already.
+Compelling bokeh doesn’t require special or expensive equipment—chances are you have everything you need in your camera bag already.
 Most macro lenses are fast enough (large aperture) to limit DOF, have excellent optics that provide pleasing bokeh, and allow for extremely close focus (which shrinks DOF).
-And a telephoto lens near its longest focal length has a very shallow DOF when focused close.
+But for those without macro lens, a telephoto lens near its longest focal length is very effective.

 Many of my selective focus images are accomplished without a macro or even a particularly fast lens.
 Instead, preferring the compositional flexibility of a zoom, I opt for my 70-200 and 100-400 lenses.

 One piece of equipment that will allow you to shrink your DOF without breaking the bank is an extension tube.
 An extension tubes is an empty (no optics) cylinder that attaches between the camera and lens to shift the focus range closer to the camera: with an extension tube you can focus closer, but you can no longer focus to infinity.
-Most extension tubes pass communication between the camera and lens so you can still meter and autofocus.
+Make sure you buy extension tubes that (as most do) pass communication between the camera and lens so you can still meter and autofocus.